Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-where we have used the modular invariance of the measure $d^{2}\tau/\tau_{2}^{2}$.
-It can be easily seen that the integrand in (\ref{f-m-i}) is modular invariant, since any modular transformation acting on $\sum_{(c,d)=1}F(\gamma_{ab}\tau)$ amounts to change of representatives in the coset expansion (\ref{coset-exp}).
-This technique can be applied to any integral whose integrand is invariant under any subgroup of $\Gamma$.
-The equivalence between the original expression and its modular invariant extension depends upon the possibility of performing the change of variables and the commutation of the integral and the sum.
+where we have used the modular invariance of the integration measure $d^{2}\tau/\tau_{2}^{2}$.
+It can be seen that the integrand on the right-hand side of~\eqref{f-m-i} is modular invariant, since any modular transformation acting on the sum amounts to changing representatives in the coset expansion~\eqref{coset-exp}.
+The interest of this calculation is that the method can be applied to any integral whose integrand is invariant under any subgroup of $\mbox{PSL}(2,\mathbb{Z})$ and is extended to the corresponding fundamental region.
+Notice that the equivalence between the original integral and its modular invariant extension depends on the legitimacy of performing the change of variables and commuting the integral and the sum.

-Using the technique just described we can obtain an explicit (and divergent) modular invariant expression for the one-loop free energy of the bosonic string which is also invariant under $U$.
-In the case of the heterotic string, in order to obtain the modular invariant extension, we have to work a bit more.
-The reason is that the extension of the ``thermal'' $\theta_{2}$ function from $U$ to $\Gamma$ directly is quite complicated.
-Instead we use the congruence subgroup $\Gamma_{0}(2)\subset \Gamma$ \cite{Koblitz} as an intermediary subgroup.
-Then we make the extension from $U$ to $\Gamma_{0}(2)$ by restricting $\gamma_{cd}$ to this subgroup, the result being
+Using this method, we can write from~\eqref{bosonic-S} an explicit (although divergent) modular invariant expression of the bosonic string free energy.
+In the case of the heterotic string, on the other hand, to obtain the modular invariant extension of eq.~\eqref{heterotic-T} we have to work a bit harder.
+Instead of going from $U$ directly to $\mbox{PSL}(2,\mathbb{Z})$, we first extend from~$U$ to the congruence subgroup $\Gamma_{0}(2)\subset \mbox{PSL}(2,\mathbb{Z})$~\cite{Koblitz} and from there to the full modular group.
+In the first step we restrict~$\gamma_{cd}$ in~\eqref{eq:gammacd} to~$\Gamma_{0}(2)$, with the result